Time Lapse (film): Plot

 The next night's photo shows Callie and Jasper having sex in the window with Finn unconscious on the couch.
-Finn talks with Jasper to try to devise a means to prevent events, but Jasper knocks him out and locks him in Mr. B's storage unit—he does not believe Dr. Heidecker's theory and intends to prevent a paradox, making sure the photo happens, no matter what.
-Trying to find a way out of the locked storage unit, he searches Heidecker's purse and finds the photo that includes blood on the window, Mr B's hat on the couch, and the painting of the coil, and realizes that he had to have painted the coil in the future the next day so that Mr. B would die in the storage room in the first place, thus allowing him to escape using Mr. B's keys.
-He escapes and goes to the machine.
-He calls Jasper, who sees him at the machine, and threatens to destroy it if Jasper does not stop.
+Finn talks with Jasper to try to devise a way to prevent events, but Jasper knocks him out and locks him in Mr. B.'s storage unit; he does not believe Heidecker's theory and intends to prevent a paradox, making sure that events correspond to the photo happen no matter what.
+Trying to find a way out of the locked storage unit, Finn searches Heidecker's purse and finds the photo with the blood, Mr. B.'s hat, and the painting of the coil; he realizes that he must be able to escape in order to paint the coil the next day, so that Mr. B. could take a picture of it in the first place.
+Finding Mr. B.'s keys, Finn escapes, goes to the machine, and calls Jasper, threatening to destroy it if Jasper does not stop.
 A fight ensues, culminating with Callie smashing Jasper's head in.

 When making the painting to match Heidecker's photo, Finn realizes a discrepancy.
 He discovers that the camera also takes a photo at 8 am, a truth which Callie kept to herself.
-Callie reveals that she has been using the morning photo to send herself messages to manipulate events and rekindle her relationship with Finn; the sex photo is one of those missing from Mr. B's wall, from a drunken night a month ago (the other missing photos are ones of Callie and Jasper being affectionate, which she took down from the wall when she first discovered the machine).
-Finn rejects Callie and goes to destroy the machine, so she shoots him, creating the blood splatter on the window from Heidecker's photo - she thinks that if she sends herself a message in the window when the photo is taken, it will send a message to herself 24 hours ago, preventing these events from happening.
-While Callie is attempting to tape a note to herself on the window, Big Joe stops by, discovers the murdered Jasper and Finn, and arrests her.
+Callie reveals that she has been using the morning photos to send herself messages to manipulate events, and rekindle her relationship with Finn.
+The sex photo is one of those missing from Mr. B's wall, from a drunken night (recalled as charades night by Callie) a month ago (the other missing photos are ones of Callie and Jasper being affectionate, which she took down from the wall when she first discovered the machine).
+Finn rejects Callie and goes to destroy the machine, so she shoots him - telling him that she will fix everything, none of this would have happened, and they would have not had this conversation - creating the blood splatter on the window from Heidecker's photo.

-As Callie is led away by Joe - confident that the timeline will reset - the note she left falls off the window, making permanent the events that have taken place.
-The camera takes the photo that Mr. B had mailed to Heidecker before he died, and generates another photo, which is left unrevealed.
+Callie writes a warning message on a piece of paper, and sticks it to the window, believing that when her past self sees it via the photo, she will get the message, which will prevent the events of the previous 24 hours from happening.
+While she is doing so, Big Joe stops by, discovers the murdered Jasper and Finn, and arrests her.
+As Callie is led away by Joe - confident that the timeline will reset - the note she left falls off the window; the timeline is, in fact, immutable, and Callie was mistaken in thinking she had any control over it.
+The camera takes the photo that Mr. B. had mailed to Heidecker before he died, and generates another photo, which is left unrevealed.